7 Best Washers and Dryers of 2026

 - 240V / 30-amp circuit required for the dryer; power cord and fill hoses are sold separately, adding to installation cost

-The LG WashTower earns its 4.6-star rating — the highest in this roundup — through a design that solves a real ergonomic and usability problem with traditional stacked laundry centers.
+The LG WashTower solves a real ergonomic and usability problem with traditional stacked laundry centers.
 Standard stacked units place dryer controls at eye level and washer controls at knee level, or vice versa.
 The WashTower’s center-panel design places unified controls for both machines at a single eye-level location.
-This sounds like a minor convenience, but on a machine you interact with daily for a decade, interface ergonomics matter.
+This sounds like a minor convenience, but on a machine you interact with daily for a decade, interface ergonomics matter — and this is the same tower in a Black Steel finish.

-The 11-review caveat is real.
-With only 11 Amazon ratings at the time of this writing, the WashTower does not have the ownership data depth to assess long-term reliability with confidence.
-The 4.6-star average suggests that every buyer who has received and used the unit has been satisfied — but 11 is too small a sample to rule out systematic quality issues.
-Purchase from a retailer with a 30-day return window and buy an extended warranty.
+The review base is still on the thin side.
+With 46 Amazon ratings at a 3.9-star average at the time of this writing, the WashTower has more ownership data than at launch but not enough to rule out the occasional unit-to-unit quality issue — purchase from a retailer with a 30-day return window and consider an extended warranty.
 The 240V / 30-amp requirement is standard for any unit with a vented electric dryer — the same installation applies as for the GE GUD27ESSMWW.

 COMFEE’ 24” All-in-One Combo Washer Dryer